bitsmanent/lazy-bash/README.md

 Requirements
 ============
-In order to run lazy-bash you need the bash shell and a Unix userland.
+In order to run lazy-bash you need the bash shell and a Unix userland and, of course, the netcat program.

 Installation
 ============